Travis AFB hosts Wings Over Solano air show open house

-U.S. Air Force Senior Airman Pono Norris, 9th Air Refueling Squadron KC-10 Extender boom operator, tracks the location of the other three aircraft that make up the “Parade of Heavies” during Travis Air Force Base’s Wings Over Solano air show and open house at Travis AFB, California, March 15, 2024.
-The KC-10 flew along with a KC-46A Pegasus, C-17 Globemaster III and C-5M Super Galaxy as a “Parade of Heavies,” showcasing the various aircraft Travis AFB operates.
+U.S. Air Force F-22 Raptor Demonstration Team performs aerobatic maneuvers during the Travis Air Force Base Wings Over Solano air show and open house at Travis AFB, California, March 17, 2024.
+Air Combat Command’s F-22 Demonstration Team performs precision aerial maneuvers to demonstrate the unique capabilities of the fifth-generation fighter aircraft.
 (U.S. Air Force photo by Tech.
 Sgt.
 Philip Bryant)

 |Date Taken: